Flawless Physio Logo

 by James McCormack

-What causes heel pain after running?
+Causes of heel pain after running?

-Heal pain from running is one of a runner’s most common types of injury.
-Heel pain injuries are often a result of overuse, a biomechanical overload or a sudden change in activity levels.
-Heel pain after running can be debilitating; if the correct management isn’t taken, it can lead to structural damage.
-Numerous conditions can cause heel pain after running.
-We will try to cover most of them in this article.
+Heel pain after running is often a result of overuse, a biomechanical overload or a sudden change in activity levels.
+Heel pain after running can be debilitating; if the correct management isn’t taken, it can lead to structural change in the tissues or bone.
+Numerous conditions can cause heel pain after running; we will try to cover most of them in this article.

-Medial Heel Pain Running: Plantar Fasciitis
+Medial (inner) Heel Pain Running: Plantar Fasciitis

 The Plantar Fascia is a band of tissue that runs from the heel bone to the forefoot.
 It is a non-contractile tissue whose primary purpose is to provide stability to the foot.
 If the Plantar Fascia becomes overloaded, it can become inflamed, leading to Plantar Fasciitis.